 You can be temporarily blinded by approaching lights.
 It can take a second or two, or even several seconds, for your eyes to readjust to the dark.
-When you are faced with severe glare (as from a driver who doesn't lower the high beams, or a vehicle with misaimed headlights), slow down a little.
+When you are faced with severe glare (as from a driver who doesn't lower the high beams, or a vehicle with misaimed headlights), slowdown a little.
 Avoid staring directly into the approaching lights.
-If there is a line of opposing traffic, make occasional glances over the line of headlights to make certain that one of the vehicles isn't starting to move into your lane.
-Once you are past the bright lights, give your eyes time to readjust before resuming speed.